 - Any organization looking to increase their risk-management strategies

-Best practices for AICPA’s SOC 2 mapping
+Best Practices for AICPA’s SOC 2 Mapping

 If you’re convinced that your organization could benefit from SOC 2 mapping, there are a few best practices that will enable you to better understand, analyze, and implement the information portrayed in your mapping objectives.

-Know the five Trust Service Principles
+Know the 5 Trust Services Categories

 Which other framework do you feel would best apply to your organization?
 The closest framework to SOC 2 compliance is ISO 27001 compliance, making it a popular second framework choice, as the controls and policies you’ve implemented for SOC 2 compliance have already set the foundation for ISO 27001, having several overlaps.
 Another popular choice as an additional framework is HIPAA compliance, as it is required by law for those subject to its rules.